LaunchCoderGirlSTL/web_group_project_1/README.md

 * The text is already typed out in `index.html`
 * There are already media selectors for handling larger website formats in the CSS file.
 * The rest is on your own.

+## Licensing

+© LaunchCode 2019

+The Cat Costume Shop project was created by Brooke Schelar in 2015 for the CoderGirl Web Development class.